Hey solar saver

 How do I sign up to solar?

-If you already have solar and an approved import/export meter – that’s all you need!
-We’ll automatically put you on our buy-back rate if you’re a new or current customer.
-Your app and desktop account will update with the new export graph and heat map.
+If you already have solar and an approved import/export meter – get in touch with us!
+We’ll check if you meet all our eligibility criteria (see our Standard Terms).
+Once your solar is on board with us, your app and desktop account will update with the new export graph and heat map.

 How much solar am I exporting?